 The Rt.
-Rev Keith Whitmore, Celebrant and Preacher through Spring, 2019
+Rev Keith Whitmore, Celebrant and Preacher through Fall, 2019

 Bishop Keith was consecrated Bishop of Eau Claire (Wisconsin) in April 1999, and in April 2008 became the Assistant Bishop of the Diocese of Atlanta.

 While serving as Assistant Bishop in Atlanta, in 2012, Bishop Keith was called to an additional ministry as a Distinguished Visiting Professor at the Candler School of Theology at Emory University.
 Candler’s Episcopal Studies program is the oldest university-based program in the nation with more than 200 student graduates since 1974.
 In the fall of 2012, Whitmore was named the Interim Director of the Episcopal Studies Program, and the position was made permanent in 2013.

 Prior to becoming Bishop of Eau Claire, Bishop Keith served as Dean of Christ Cathedral, Salina, Kansas.
 Previously, he had served as Rector of congregations in Wisconsin, Missouri and Kansas.
 Bishop Keith also served as an Army Chaplain, retiring after 27 years of service.
 He has served on the Standing Commission on Ministry Development of the Episcopal Church and on the Episcopal Church’s Joint Committee on Program, Budget, and Finance.

 He is the former president of the Domestic Missionary Partnership and Affirming Catholicism, organizations devoted to the mission of the Church.
 He has also served as a trustee at Nashotah House Seminary and Berkeley Divinity School at Yale.
 Currently he serves as the Chaplain to the Anglican Association of Musicians and the Brotherhood of St. Andrew.